 When people tell you that Japan is like nowhere else on the planet, they’re not exaggerating.
-A place where ancient culture and space-age innovation collides, this unique destination has so many cool things to see.
-Here are a few to get you started…
+Japan is a place that truly stands out from the rest of the world.
+With a fascinating blend of ancient traditions and cutting-edge technology, there are countless unique sights to explore.
+Here are a seven unique things to do and see in Japan to get you started…

 Related article: 7 Asian temples you need to see in your life